-Again, with the school located in the city centre, sports can be a bit hard to handle.
-However, the school continues to encourage healthy physical activities, with classes for yoga, fitness, dance, and swimming organised through local gyms and other providers.
+The school continues to encourage healthy physical activities, with classes for yoga, fitness, dance, and swimming organised through local gyms and other providers.
 Traditional ball games take place on local pitches, with three hours of weekly sport compulsory for anyone below sixth form.

 Their debating team, however, sees plenty of endorsement, as a means of developing eloquence, as well as to prepare for careers where the ability to string a forcible argument together is a necessity.
 Music is offered in Glee club, with performances and productions seeing more credibility due to the multicultural mix of nationalities among the students there.
 Other avenues include music lessons for 18 instruments, with CSFC boasting some very accomplished musicians.

 However, even in the extracurricular, study comes first, with clubs limited in number and trending toward the academic in nature.
 A point of pride is the NASA Club, which participates in a worldwide competition where students propose detailed designs for a future human settlement in space.
 The CSFC club even made it to the finals in the 2018 iteration of this competition.